Anderson acceleration for contractive and noncontractive operators: Acceleration for depth

 \section{Acceleration for depth $m=1$}

 For depth $m=1$, the matrix $F_k$ has only one column, which removes several technicalities from the analysis.
-It is useful however to use this case to overview the general framework and to introduce the extension to a noncontractive setting. \begin{lemma} Let Assumption \ref{assume:g} hold, and let $m=1$ in Algorithm \ref{alg:anderson}.
-Assume there is a constant $\sigma > 0$ for which the residuals on stages $j+1$ and $j$ satsify
+It is useful to use this case to overview the general framework and to introduce the extension to a noncontractive setting. \begin{lemma} Let Assumption \ref{assume:g} hold, and let $m=1$ in Algorithm \ref{alg:anderson}.
+Assume there is a constant $\sigma > 0$ for which the residuals on stages $j+1$ and $j$ satsify Assumption \ref{a:key}.
+Then the following bound holds on the difference between consecutive accelerated iterates.